 Four stores in Denver’s landmark shopping district, Larimer Square, provide no access to persons who use wheelchairs; ADA requires removal of barriers when doing so is “readily achievable, “e.g., installing ramps at one-step entrances.
-Plaintiff was Kevin Williams, CCDC General Counsel, represented by Fox & Robertson, P.C.
+Plaintiff was Kevin Williams, CCDC General Counsel, on behalf of himself and a class of individuals with disabilities and CCDC itself, represented by Fox & Robertson, P.C.

 Campbell-Ritter Corporation (operated Chatelaine store, no longer in business), AnnTaylor Stores Corporation, AnnTaylor, Inc (operated AnnTaylor store), Nine West Group, Inc. (operated Nine West Store), Hermanson Limited Family Partnership I (owns Larimer Square).

-Ruling that there is no exhaustion of administrative remedies under the Colorado Anti-discrimination Act, a state anti-discrimination law; ruling that ADA plaintiff has standing to sue in public accommodations if she or he tries to access place and cannot enter; no need to demonstrate concrete intent to return or make purchase.
-After trial and an appeal to the Tenth Circuit Court of Appeals, the Tenth Circuit adopted a burden of proof standard for plaintiffs in readily achievable barrier removal cases that will benefit plaintiffs around the country.
+The District Court ruled that there is no exhaustion of administrative remedies required under the Colorado Anti-discrimination Act, a state anti-discrimination law.
+That Court also issued a ruling that an ADA plaintiff has standing to sue in a place of public accommodations if she or he tries to access the place and cannot enter; there is no need to demonstrate concrete intent to return or make a purchase.
+After trial and an appeal to the Tenth Circuit Court of Appeals, the Tenth Circuit adopted a burden of proof standard for plaintiffs in readily achievable barrier removal cases that is an issue of first impression.

-Unfortunately, the Tenth Circuit held that the plaintiff in this case failed to meet that burden of proof at trial.
-To this day, store locations at Larimer Square at issue prohibit access to patrons who use wheelchairs by maintaining one or two steps at their only entrances.
+Unfortunately, the Tenth Circuit held that the plaintiffs, in this case, failed to meet that burden of proof at trial.
+The single step entrances remained at the four stores.